 "I have been a member of the Appeals and Discipline Committees for several years and found it an invaluable experience.
 There is a pool of colleagues to take part in these committees who are called upon as the need arises.
 This means that you can decide whether or not to take part in a specific meeting, according to the pressures of your own diary.
 Over the last three or four years I have taken part in on average two meetings a year, sometimes as a reserve member.
 You typically spend a half day investigating a specific case, talking to the parties concerned (the student, a representative of the relevant department and any other parties involved) and listening to their side of the story, and finally agreeing a decision.
 What I have learnt in these sessions is that you soon forget any preconceived ideas you may have, because there are always more facets to an issue than seems to be the case at first.
 The other thing I have valued, is working with colleagues and students from across the University, good people who always want the best for the student and for the institution.
 And in my experience common sense always prevails."

 Further information on the committee vacancies

 For general advice about serving on committees, contact Kathryn Clements in the University Secretary’s Office on extension 21716.

 The panel meets two or three times a year to consider appeals made on behalf of students excluded from faculties.

 Who we need: Senior academic staff with experience of pastoral issues and an understanding of behavioural and academic misconduct issues.

 The panel meets several times a year to consider cases of alleged student misconduct.

-|Learning and Teaching Committee||
+Learning and Teaching Committee

-Meets six times a year to enrich and promote the learning, teaching and assessment culture of the University.
+Members meet three times a year to enrich and promote the learning, teaching and assessment culture of the University.